 Paul Karasik is an internationally recognized cartoonist and teacher.
 He gives lectures and workshops about how to make comics and about how to understand comics.

-His latest work, "How To Read Nancy" (cowritten with Mark Newgarden), is a deconstruction of a single NANCY comic strip to reveal the hidden language of comics.
-It has been nominated for an Eisner Award.
+His latest work, "How To Read Nancy" (cowritten with Mark Newgarden), is a deconstruction of a single NANCY comic strip to reveal the hidden language of comics, has won an Eisner Award for "Best Comics-Related Book".

 He was the Associate Editor of Art Spiegelman and Francoise Mouly’s RAW magazine.